Your First Lesson Is On Us. FREE 30 Minute Lesson - No Credit Card Required

 Lesson With You keeps singing lesson pricing simple for The Villages, Florida: $35 for 30 minutes, $50 for 45 minutes, and $65 for 60 minutes.
 The first trial lesson is free, and there are no long-term contracts.

 Many beginners start with 30 minutes, while older or more advanced students may choose 45 or 60 minutes for breath support, pitch accuracy, diction, sight-singing, repertoire, and performance preparation.
-For broader context, see the main singing lessons page.
+Review lesson prices and duration options in our singing lesson pricing guide for The Villages, Florida.

 1-on-1 Singing Lessons, Made Easier